 - Myakka River State Park: At 37,000 acres, Myakka River State Park is one of the largest state parks in Florida.
 The park features a great system of hiking trails and is home to a wide variety of rare fauna, including the roseate spoonbill.

 Clearwater and Sarasota both have plenty of beautiful resorts, and no shortage of rental houses and condos for vacationers.
-Some of the best resorts in each city include:
+Some of the best resorts in Clearwater vs Sarasota include:

 - Sandpearl Resort: The Sandpearl Resort is one of Clearwater’s most famous resorts.
 Located right on the beach, the Sandpearl features an oceanfront pool with a poolfront bar, a fitness center, bicycle rentals, and more.
 The customer service is excellent, and the suites are beautiful.